kaixoo12/SwiftGLFW/README.md

 # SwiftGLFW

-A Swift library that adds a more Swift-like interface to [GLFW](https://github.com/glfw/glfw). ~~So far, it's only been tested on macOS, but it should compile and run on Windows and Linux with little difficulty~~.
+A Swift library that adds a more Swift-like interface to [GLFW](https://github.com/glfw/glfw).
 As of pull request #5, cross-platform *should* be working now.

 This package is based on [CGLFW3](https://github.com/thepotatoking55/CGLFW3), which is just the pure C bindings.

+## Beware

+Me, kaixoo, am only maintaining this because the original maintainer, thepotatoking55, stopped maintaining the package.

+In MacOS, this package could have some issues because originally we were setting a flag that disabled the use of Automatic Reference Counting, but since SwiftPM prohibts the use of `.unsafeFlags` to packages, we cannot set it.

+I'm a linux Swift lover!

 ## Setting Up